Is Hot Chocolate Safe During Pregnancy? (Updated 2026 Guide)

 How much hot chocolate is safe during pregnancy?

-Most pregnant women can safely enjoy 1-2 cups of hot chocolate per day without exceeding caffeine limits.
-A standard cup contains about 5-25mg of caffeine, so even two cups would only be 10-50mg well under the 200mg daily recommendation.
-However, remember to count caffeine from all sources including coffee, tea, soda, and chocolate throughout the day.
+Most pregnant women can safely enjoy 1-2 cups of hot chocolate per day.
+A standard serving contains approximately 5-25mg of caffeine, so even two cups would only account for 10-50mg of your 200mg daily caffeine limit.
+However, remember to count caffeine from all sources including coffee, tea, soda, and chocolate.
+If you drink coffee, you may want to limit hot chocolate to one cup.

 How Do We Score Products for Pregnancy Safety?